JustMoney app

 To qualify

 You must be 18 years or older and permanently employed.
-You will need a valid, working cell phone number and a valid bank account with one of the banks supported by Capfin: Absa, African Bank, Capitec, FNB, Nedbank, Standard Bank, or TymeBank.
+You will need a valid cell phone number and a bank account with a Capfin-supported bank: Absa, African Bank, Capitec, FNB, Nedbank, Standard Bank, or TymeBank.

-• Your South African ID document or smart ID card.
+• Your South African ID document or smart card

 Loan amount